maddc0de/music-library-database-app/README.md

 ## Objective

 * To learn how to test-drive Sinatra routes which interacts with database-backed Repository class
-* TO learn how to use Embedded Ruby(ERB) syntax to dynamically generate HTML responses
+* To learn how to use Embedded Ruby(ERB) syntax to dynamically generate HTML responses
 <!-- We can use ERB (for Embedded Ruby) syntax to generate dynamically the HTML that is sent to the client, by replacing the dynamic parts of the HTML, which are delimited by ERB tags (in between <%= and %> to print on the erb file, <% and %> to execute a ruby code block). -->
 * To learn how to use HTML links to make the browser send `GET` requests.
+* To learn how to use HTML forms to make the browser send `POST` requests.

 ----